Zinc lactate: Physical properties

 Zinc lactate appears as a white to almost white fine powder.

 Zinc lactate is nearly odourless, highly soluble in water, and insoluble in ethanol.

 Zinc lactate forms dihydrates with the chemical formula Zn(C3H5O3)2 • 2H2O.

 Use

 The compound is used in dental care products like toothpaste or mouthwash.

 Can also be used as a dietary ingredient and as a nutrient.

-Tha compound has antioxidant properties in mammals and can improve intestinal function.
+The compound has antioxidant properties in mammals and can improve intestinal function.